 Art reflects culture, but it also can reflect emotion!
 If someone asked you to paint a picture of say, joy, how would you even begin?
 Characterized Maasai women dancing without inhibition to the beat of music only they can hear.
 The paintings of prolific artist Martin Bulinya reflect true joy as well as many other emotions.
 Have a look!

-A test of shear observation and painting prowess, it's difficult not to consider realistic wildlife painting a true challenge.
-Some artists pack a bag and spend day after day in places like the Maasai Mara merely to observe and sketch in an effort to refine their skills.
+A test of observation and painting prowess, it's difficult not to consider realistic wildlife painting a true challenge.
+Spending days in the Maasai Mara merely to observe and sketch in an effort to refine their skills.
 Oil painting artist like Joel Ngoko and acrylic artist Wycliffe Ndwiga are some of the best.